Wealth of Elon Musk: Education

-Musk has asserted that declining birth rates pose an existential threat to humanity and in 2021 donated $10 million to the University of Texas at Austin to research the potential risks.
+Musk has asserted that declining birth rates pose an existential threat to humanity and in 2021 donated $10M to the University of Texas at Austin to research the potential risks.

-In December 2023, tax records revealed that Musk had donated $100 million to a new foundation, "The Foundation", set up to create a primary and secondary school focused on teaching science, technology, engineering, and math (STEM) subjects.
+In December 2023, tax records revealed that Musk had donated $100M to a new foundation, "The Foundation", set up to create a primary and secondary school in Austin, Texas, focused on teaching science, technology, engineering, and mathematics (STEM) subjects.
 The foundation included plans to expand the project to the university level accredited by the Southern Association of Colleges and Schools.

-In 2022, Musk allocated Tesla, Inc. stock valued at $2.2 billion to The Foundation.
+In 2022, Musk allocated Tesla, Inc. stock valued at $2bn to his foundation.

 Technology

-In January 2015 Musk donated $10 million to the nonprofit Future of Life Institute, an organization focused on challenges posed by advanced technologies.
+In 2015, Musk donated $10M to Future of Life Institute, a nonprofit organization focused on challenges posed by advanced technologies, such as robotics.

-Politics
+Political contributions

-According to the Wall Street Journal, Musk donated $50 million in the fall of 2022 to Citizens for Sanity, a political action committee (PAC) aligned with the policies of Donald Trump.
+In the fall of 2022, Musk contributed $50M to Citizens for Sanity, a political action committee (PAC) aligned with the policies of Donald Trump.

-Musk donated $10 million in 2023 to support the Ron DeSantis 2024 presidential campaign.
+In 2023, Musk contributed $10M to the Ron DeSantis 2024 presidential campaign.

-In 2024, Musk supported the Donald Trump 2024 presidential campaign, creating America PAC and donating $270 million to it.
-He also gave $20.5 million to pro-Trump RBG PAC.
-His donations in the 2024 election cycle totaled more than $291 million, the most of any donor.
+In 2024, Musk supported the Donald Trump 2024 presidential campaign, creating America PAC and donating $270M to it.
+He also gave $20.5M to pro-Trump RBG PAC.
+His donations in the 2024 election cycle totaled more than $291M, the most of any donor.